vasilkosturski/distributed-tracing-otel-demo/README.md

    ![Locate the Traces section in Grafana Cloud](docs/grafana-trace-1.png)

-3. Click on a trace to view its details:
+3. Click on the latest trace to view its details:

    ![View a single distributed trace](docs/grafana-trace-2.png)

-4. Click on a specific span within the trace to see the correlated logs:
+4. You can also see the correlated logs for the span:

    ![See logs for a specific span in the trace](docs/grafana-trace-3.png)